lindaJennings/MessageApp/README.md

 Head of Marketing: Anna Advert

+Parter company Project Manager: Danny Different

 ## Project scope

+The scope of this project is to create a live messaging functionality on our partner collaboration tool.

 ## High level requirements

+1. Conduct UX review
+2. Create a working prototype
+3. Customer testing
+4. Code, test, release
+5. Platform integration
+6. Check system and security

 ## Issue template
 When creating issues in the backlog, please follow the format below.